12 Tips To Shop at Kroger and Save EVEN More!

 1. You need a Kroger card to get the best deals at Kroger.

-Tip – if you don't register online you'll miss getting Kroger coupons mailed to your home.
-Be sure to register your card, and if you haven't received mailed coupons recently be sure to update your account.
-Kroger now send =s magazines with coupons in it more so than actual coupons those have gone more to digital.
+Tip – if you don’t register online you’ll miss getting Kroger coupons mailed to your home.
+Be sure to register your card, and if you haven’t received mailed coupons recently be sure to update your account.
+Kroger now sends magazines with coupons in it more so than actual coupons those have gone more to digital.

 2. Kroger offers digital coupon deals weekly

-3. Kroger offers dozens of digital coupons on their website and app.
+3. Kroger offers dozens of digital coupons

 Tip – if you have a paper coupon and an e-coupon the register will automatically deduct your digital coupon as soon as you scan your card, so make sure that the value of the digital coupon is higher than your paper coupon before loading it to your card.
 For example, if there’s a $.50/1 Cottonelle digital coupon but you have a $1 off Cottonelle paper coupon, you’ll want to make sure the Cottonelle e-coupon is NOT on your card so that you can use the higher value coupon.
 To delete the manufacturer coupon from your card, just take it off manually on your app while shopping.